anonymousfse26/orbis/README.md

 /orbis $ docker run -it --ulimit='stack=-1:-1' orbis
 ```

+If a program is tested without data in the '/orbis/data/option_dict' and '/orbis/data/opt_branches', ORBiS will fail to operate correctly and display an error.
+In such cases, you can use the provided tracer to generate the data files.
+Please refer to the README file in the 'tracer' directory for detailed instructions.

 ### Run ORBiS
 Finally, you can run ORBiS with the following code. (e.g. grep-3.4).
 ```bash